Skip to main content

 The nature of scientific explanation

-The foundation of morality: absolute or relative, objective or subjective
+The nature of morality: absolute or relative, objective or subjective

 The obligation to obey the law